Noman-Tanveer/doc_classification_layoutlmv3/README.md

 - Since the dataset only contains 165 images training a large model like LayoutLMv3 from scratch is not feasible.
 Transfer learning is used to finetune the model on the current dataset.
 - Dataset is first split into training and test sets with 90% in train-set and 10% in test-set.
 - Trainset is then split into K(5) splits, which we use to perform cross-validation.
 - Another issue faced was that model would overfit very quickly within a few epochs.
-To address this issue I've emplyed learning rate dacay of 0.5 after every two epochs.
+To address this issue I've employed learning rate dacay of 0.5 after every two epochs.
 - Training is not stable for batch-size lower than 4 likely because of batch-norm function.
 - F1-score quickly approaches 1 because problem is a simple one and number of test samples is very small.